 Kia Carnival Camper (Sedona)

 A big and comfy car that eats a lot.
-Kia Carnival is for you if you are looking for lots of space and a comfortable ride and don’t mind paying for twice the typical MPV consumption.
+Kia Carnival is for you if you are looking for lots of space and a comfortable ride and don’t mind paying more on fuel.
 New models tend to cost a lot more than your typical MPV, but it should be possible to find a used one for a good price.

 NimbleCamper rating: 4/5